dotnet/docs/docs/iot/tutorials/gpio-input.md

 1. Terminate the program by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd>.

-Congratulations, you've used GPIO to detect input using the `Iot.Device.Bindings` NuGet package!
+Congratulations!
+You've used GPIO to detect input using the `Iot.Device.Bindings` NuGet package!
 There are many uses for this type of input.
 This example can be used with any scenario where a switch connects or breaks a circuit.
 Here's an example using it with a magnetic reed switch, which is often used to detect open doors or windows.

 :::image type="content" source="https://via.placeholder.com/600x400.png" alt-text="Animated GIF showing magnetic reed switch":::